Master of Arts in Teaching

 Attained a cumulative GPA of 2.75 or higher in content area or possess a prior graduate degree in an appropriate content area.

-A qualifying composite score on the Praxis CORE Assessment test, or alternatively a qualifying composite score on SAT, ACT, or GRE.
-Titles and qualifying scores for these exams can be found on the ETS (Educational Testing Service) Website.
+A qualifying composite score on the Praxis CORE Assessment test, or alternatively a qualifying composite score on the Praxis I, SAT, ACT, or GRE.
+Titles and qualifying scores for these exams can be found on the Maryland State Department of Education (MSDE) Website.
+Foreign language applicants must also submit scores on the ACTFL Oral Proficiency Interview (OPI) and Written Proficiency Test (WPT) for admission to the MAT.

 - An official transcript analysis of previous coursework.
 It is beneficial for you to do your own transcript analysis for your preferred content area specialty.
 Review the teaching standards and transcript review forms to help with your self-analysis.